runetopic/xlitekt/README.md

 Place the cache you downloaded into the ``./cache/`` folder inside of the project.
 This path is configurable in the [application.conf](/src/main/resources/application.conf).

+**Generate RSA tokens and update your application.conf file**

+This will eventually be a gradle task to generate new RSA keys.
+For now, you can reference the rune-server thread: [any-revision-enabling-rsa](https://www.rune-server.ee/runescape-development/rs2-server/tutorials/305532-any-revision-enabling-rsa.html)

 ## Application configuration:

-Most everything will be setup and configured already for you, unless you're porting to a recent revision.
+_Most everything will be setup and configured already for you for around the build #202.
+So unless you're porting to a recent revision you'll really only need to worry about updating the RSA Keys in the application.conf file._

 **Configuration for ktor can be found in the ```ktor``` block.**
 ```shell